teclone/handler/README.md

 7. **requiredIf**: defines a conditional clause, which if satisfied, makes the field required, else the field becomes optional.

+8. **overrideIf**: defines a conditional clause, which if satisfied, will override a field's raw data value, else the field value is retained.

 To reference a validation principal, the convention used is to enclose the principal field name in curly braces within a string . '{field-name}'.
 The module will find and resolve such, replacing it with the field value.

 There are certain placeholder formats that can be used to refrence certain values.
 This includes **`{this}`** which references the current field value under validation; **`{_this}`** references the current field name under validation while **`{_index}`** references the current field value index position (in the case of validating array of fields).